GBKS/opendesign.guide/content/13-about.md

 This curriculum wouldn't be possible without the support of numerous individuals and organizations who share our vision for a more design-centric open source ecosystem.
 We'd like to extend our heartfelt thanks to:

-- [Placeholder for specific supporters]
+- Placeholder for specific supporters (TODO)

 Your belief in our mission and your generous support have been instrumental in bringing this curriculum to life.